otrv4/otrv4/otrv4.md

    * In the case that he wants to immediately send a data message:
      * Follows what is defined in the
        [When you send a Data Message](#when-you-send-a-data-message) section.
-       Note that he will not perform a new DH ratchet; but rather start using the derived `chain_key_s[i][j]`.
+       Note that he will not perform a new DH ratchet, but rather start using the derived `chain_key_s[i][j]`.
    * In the case that he receives a data message:
      * Follows what is defined in the